Things to Do in Lake Bled

 Be still my beating heart, and keep ignoring the snow outside your window!
 You’ll return to beautiful Slovenia one day, I promise!

 Not sure what to do for your first time in Bled?
-Here are some of my suggestions for a first timer’s visit to Bled and its surrounding areas!
+Here are some of my suggestions things to do in Lake Bled and its surrounding areas!

 Have a great trip.
 Bled and Slovenia are truly gems in this region of Europe.

-I’m the biggest wuss about flying, but paragliding in Slovenia showed me that I can face my fears abroad and send them packing.
+I’m the biggest wuss about flying and talk about how it scares me all the time.
+I even wrote a crazy post about 43 tips for fearful flyers.
+Trust me, I know a lot about this.
+But, despite my crazy nervous fears, paragliding in Slovenia showed me that I can face my fears abroad and send them packing.

 Powerful stuff, huh?